 Intercept and midpoint theorem

 Thales was a Greek mathematician who founded geometry.
-Thales pronounced (they leaves).
+His name is pronounced "they-leez".

-He had a strange tale (thales) and raked up hay and leaves (thales) with it into separate (intercept) piles.
+He had a strange tail (Thales) and raked up hay and leaves (Thales) with it into separate (intercept) piles.

-The oldest and largest Pyramid in Egypt is the Cheops Pyramid.
+The oldest and largest pyramid in Egypt is the Cheops Pyramid (Cheops is pronounced chee-ops).

 His method was ingenious.